zbw/stw-mappings/var/wikidata/README.md

 The mapping "lives" in Wikidata.
 It is materialized via the WD property [STW Thesaurus for Economics ID](https://www.wikidata.org/wiki/Property:P3911).
 The property values are the descriptor ID numbers (TIN), which form the last part of each STW descriptor URI.

-In the course of this mapping it proved necessary to introduce a [mapping relation type](https://www.wikidata.org/wiki/Property:P4390) qualifier to specify relations different from identity.
+In the course of this mapping it proved necessary to introduce a [mapping relation type](https://www.wikidata.org/wiki/Property:P4390) qualifier to specify relations different from identity (e.g., skos:closeMatch, skos:narrowMatch).
 According to the discussion about the newly introduced property, an external identifier should only be added to the best matching Wikidata item.

 ## Lists
   - the [mapping in its current state](http://zbw.eu/beta/sparql-lab/?endpoint=http://zbw.eu/beta/sparql/stw/query&queryRef=https://api.github.com/repos/zbw/sparql-queries/contents/stw/wikidata_mapping.rq)